debops/debops/docs/getting-started.rst

   configured with no default domain, or the provider domain might be set up by default.
 Make sure that you check what domain is used by your remote hosts.

+``pki_ca_organization``
+  This is the Organizations name used as a base for the internal Certificate Authority Distinguished Names.

 ``pki_ca_root_dn``, ``pki_ca_domain_dn``, ``pki_ca_service_dn``
   These variables define the Distinguished Name, or Subject, of the Root Certificate Authority and Domain Certificate Authority.
 The value is a list